Skip to content

 1. Resizing: Ensures that all frames have the same dimensions, which is important for consistent input to the SAM-2 model.

 2. Normalization: Adjusts the pixel values to a standard range or format that SAM-2 expects.
-This typically involves scaling the pixel values to the range [0, 1] or [-1, 1].
+This involves scaling the pixel values to the range [0, 1] or [-1, 1].

 Example Code for Preprocessing